-The story of Watling Manufacturing (later Watling Scale Company) has at its heart a story of two brothers.
-John Burns Watling was born in September of 1860 in Edinburgh, Midlothian, Scotland.
-His younger brother, Thomas White Burns Watling, was born on August 1862.
+The story of Watling Manufacturing (later Watling Scale Company) has at its heart a story of two brothers from Midlothian, Scotland - John Burns Watling born on September of 1860, and Thomas White Burns Watling born on August 1862.
 It’s generally considered a thriving time in Scottish history, Queen Victoria was found of Scotland and often vacationed at her newly-purchased estate.
-But after the birth daughter of daughter Jessie, their father, Francis, died at the age of 27.
-He left behind 26-year-old, Elizabeth with 2 young boys and a newborn.
-She decided to move the family to the United States in 1867, settling in Cincinnati, Ohio where the children grew up, John learning the ways of blacksmithing, and Tom became a painter.
+The boy's father, Francis, died at the age of 27 after the birth of their sister, Jessie.
+Francis left behind 26-year-old Elizabeth with 2 young boys and a newborn.
+She moved the family to the United States in 1867, settling in Cincinnati, Ohio where the children grew up, John learning the ways of blacksmithing, and Tom became a painter.
 On the side, the brothers sold candy in theater lobbies.
-But when they reached their 20s, their employment took a turn.
+This is where the fun begins.

 When it comes to coin-operated machines, there are 3 pivotal points in history: